ChenSJ98/exercise-codes/CS302_OS/lab9/OS_Lab9_report_11612028.md

       * On average, $O(N)$ lookup and $O(N)$ replacement.
 2. Fundamenal
    * In theory, the optimal page-replacement algorithm is **MIN**, and prove it:

         In short, Min minimizes miss rate by removing the page that won't be used for the longest time.
-It's optimal for **a period of time**.

         Strict proof of this optimality is hard.
 There are many papers dedicated to it. e.g. "Cohen, Ariel, and Walter A. Burkhard.
 "A proof of the optimality of the MIN paging algorithm using linear programming duality."
 Operations Research Letters 18.1 (1995): 7-13."